Copyright 2025 Marline E. Pearson

 (PP) How common is dating violence?

-❖ Among the 58% of high school students nationwide who reported dating in
+Among high school students nationwide who reported dating :3

-• 15.3% of girls and 4% of boys reported they had been forced to do sexual things they did not want to
+5.9% reported they had been forced to do sexual things they did not want to do (counting kissing,

 Important Facts